axelarnetwork/axelar-contract-deployments/cosmwasm/README.md

 ### Uploading and instantiating in one step

-The command `store-instantiate` from the `submit-proposal` script, allows uploading and instantiating in one step.
+The command `storeInstantiate` from the `submit-proposal` script, allows uploading and instantiating in one step.
 However, there are a couple of caveats to be aware of:

 1. There is no support for `instantiate2` in this proposal type.
 This means that the contract address will not be known until the proposal is executed.